pinot-contrib/pinot-docs/community-1/videos.md

 ## Operations

 {% embed url="https://youtu.be/cNnwMF0pOJ8" %}
-How to setup a Pinot cluster
+How to set up a Pinot cluster
 {% endembed %}

 {% embed url="https://youtu.be/UR6rYEMZYLA" %}